wesneves/Biodiv/README.md

 Div(data)
 ```

 Data.frame for value of diversity required to plot the results.
 This function prepares a "data.frame" object where it takes 5 variables, namely (qEix, TauMin, TauMed, RedFunChao, Color).
-These variables are required to plot the graphs (using the PlotDiv function) depicting taxonomic, functional, and functional redundancy diversity results.
+These variables are required to plot the graphs (using the plotDiv function) depicting taxonomic, functional, and functional redundancy diversity results.

 ``` r
 plotDiv(data, tog, cap)